dschaaff/dschaaff.github.io/content/posts/2012/2012-01-26-having-good-character-means-settling-for-what.markdown

 wordpress_id: 315
 ---

-<blockquote>Having good character means settling for what little I have, and participating in life rather than trying to conquer life.</blockquote>
+>Having good character means settling for what little I have, and participating in life rather than trying to conquer life.

 Donald Miller [http://donmilleris.com/2012/01/23/work-on-your-character-and-a-good-life-will-come-to-you/](http://donmilleris.com/2012/01/23/work-on-your-character-and-a-good-life-will-come-to-you/)